TWUOnline/far-centre-guides/pages/03.india/06.phil-210-contemporary-ethical-issues/01.course-overview-and-syllabus/docs.md

 exploring various views on these and relevant supporting arguments, and exposing important underlying assumptions.

-*Note that topics listed in the course description above may differ from those in this course.
+!! *Note that topics listed in the course description above may differ from those in this course.
 See the Course Schedule below for specific topics to this offering of PHIL 210.*

+Read the full course syllabus [here](PHIL210-Syllabus_Fall-2019.pdf).

 ## Learning Outcomes